 A native of New England, Wallerstein first coordinated international whale protection campaigns in the icy and treacherous waters of the Bering Sea and North Atlantic Ocean.
-Since that time, he has facilitated over 6,500 rescues of marine animals, including a host of endangered species from Olive Ridley Sea Turtles to Steller Sea Lions.
+Since that time, he has facilitated over 6,500 rescues of marine animals, including a host of endangered species from Leatherback Turtles to Guadalupe fur seals.

 When he was appointed as the Pacific Director of the Sea Shepherd Conservation Society, an international marine wildlife conservation organization established in 1977 to end the destruction of habitats and the slaughter of wildlife in the world’s oceans, Wallerstein initially entered into a beleaguered relationship with Los Angeles County and City officials who unknowingly were using inappropriate and harmful methods to deal with stranded and trapped marine animals.

 But slowly over the years, Peter’s persistent creativity in devising hands-on safe and effective techniques to rescue these animals, and his quick on-site response time in emergency situations overcame the objections of county and city officials.
 He began to earn respect for his persistence, admiration for his skills, and accolades for his abilities and passionate commitment, all of which eventually turned critics into ardent collaborators.